Clariane welcomes employees of all backgrounds

 Adherence to the LGBT Charter

-As a leading employer in its sector, Clariane is implementing an ambitious policy of inclusion and diversity and is reaffirming its commitment to supporting LGBT+ people.
+As a leading employer in its sector, Clariane is pursuing an ambitious diversity and inclusion policy and reaffirming its commitment to LGBTQIA+ people.

-The Group is thus committed to creating an inclusive environment for all employees, including LGBT+ people, ensuring they benefit from equal rights and treatment regardless or their sexual orientation and gender identity, supporting them when they are victims of discriminatory comments or actions, and improving the overall working environment by evaluating and sharing best practices.
+The Group is committed to promoting an inclusive working environment for all employees, ensuring equal rights and treatment regardless of sexual orientation or gender identity, supporting individuals who experience discrimination, and contributing to the continuous improvement of workplace practices.

 Signature of the #StOpE initiative to combat everyday sexism at work

-Placed under the patronage of the French Ministry for Equality between Women and Men and the Fight against Discrimination, the initiative has been supported and led by AFMD, the French Association for Managers of Diversity, since 2021.
+Placed under the high patronage of the French Ministry for Gender Equality and the Fight Against Discrimination, the initiative has been led and coordinated by AFMD since 2021.

 Also read